ama-bit/Salt-The-Hash/README.md

 *My goal in creating this account is to learn from the GitHub community and make meaningful contributions along the way.*

-## PS
+## P.S.

-Always salt your hashes! :lock:
+Salt it first, hash it last! :lock:

 <!-- Keeps lines hidden. -->